 For the purposes of this tree report, direct impacts are those associated with tree removal or encroachment within the tree-protected zone defined by the City as, the circular area surrounding the trunk with a radius fifteen times the trunk diameter or the area between the dripline and the trunk, whichever is greater.
 Tree removal is expected to be required when the trunk is located inside or within 2 feet of the proposed limits of grading.
 Encroachment is expected when soil and roots are disturbed within the tree protected zone.
 Table 1 summarizes the number of trees by species that are expected to be directly impacted by construction.
-Direct tree impacts would result in the removal of 10 protected trees and an additional 91 non-protected tree.
-The locations of impacted trees are presented in the Tree Location Exhibit in Appendix B.
+Direct tree impacts would result in the removal of 140 protected trees and an additional 91 non-protected tree.
+The locations of impacted trees within the proposed project site are presented in the Tree Location Exhibit in Appendix B1.
+The locations of impacted trees within the proposed off-site improvement area are presented in Appendix B2.-